 Reading Road, through the center of town, is U.S. 42.
 Within 5 minutes drive is I-75 (north and south) and Circle Freeway I-275 (east and west).
 I-71 and the Ronald Reagan Highway are about 10 minutes away.

-Many retail outlets for convenience shopping are along Reading Road and Main Street through the center of town.
-For the ultimate in wide selections and complete shopping enjoyment, there are the large Tri-County and Kenwood Shopping Centers just 15 minutes away with all major department stores and 150 shops and services.
-The so-called "Strip" on Chester Road near the high school offers restaurants, motels, small shops and services.
+Downtown "historic" Sharonville along Reading Road and Main Street has a quaint look with local shops and restaurants.
+Many retail outlets for convenience shopping are located along Reading Road.
+Chester Road has offers restaurants, motels, small shops and services.
+Additional stores and restaurants are found along E. Kemper Road.
+For the ultimate in wide selections and complete shopping enjoyment, there are the large Tri-County Mall and Kenwood Towne Centre just 15 minutes away with all major department stores and hundreds of stores.

 The Root Beer Stand on Reading Road has been in business since 1957.
 It's a "must try" place for its homemade root beer and tasty hot dogs and burgers.
 Don't dilly dally – the stand is only open during warmer months.